SweepsKings Logo

 What states do sweepstakes casinos avoid?

-Except for ID, MI, and WA where sweepstakes gaming is illegal, operators avoid all states where online gambling is regulated (CT, DE, NJ, MI, PA, RI, and WV).
-States with strict anti-gambling laws are also usually no-go areas for sweepstakes casinos, including Alabama, Georgia, Kentucky, Montana, Nevada, and Wyoming.
+Except for WA, MI, MT, CA, CT, NV, and NJ (and ID to an extent) where sweepstakes gaming is illegal, operators tend to avoid states where online gambling is regulated (CT, DE, NJ, MI, PA, RI, and WV), although there are plenty of exceptions.

 What is the legal age to play at sweepstakes casinos?

-Most sweepstakes casinos accept players who are at least 18 years old, with a few raising the bar to 21.
+Most sweepstakes casinos accept players who are at least 18 years old, with a few raising the bar to 21 more recently.

 What states are likely to ban sweepstakes casinos in the future?